 We’ve all heard the old wives tale that a woman will not get pregnant while she’s nursing.
 I don’t think that’s actually true for humans, and I know it’s not true for rabbits.

-Rabbits can get pregnant while still nursing their most recent litter of bunnies.
+Rabbits can get pregnant while still nursing their most recent litter of bunnies, sometimes immediately after giving birth.

-Still, with the ability to be fertile at any time, it is not the best strategy to keep your does pregnant year around.
+Still, even with the physical ability to be fertile at any time, it is not the best strategy to keep your does pregnant year around.

 It takes a lot of energy to nurse baby bunnies, and those babies won’t be ready to wean until they are 3 to 6 weeks old (though many breeders prefer 6 to 8 weeks before weaning).
 While a doe can be impregnated while still nursing babies, it’s not a good idea.